svikashk/docs/guide/build-together.md

 Items can move within a Board - from one status to another.
 Or from one Board to another.

-Once you've created a Items inside your List, its time to add a Board for every team involved in building your feature.
+Once you've created a Items inside your Feature, its time to add a Board for every team involved in building your feature.

 With a Board tailor-made for every team, each member can work just the way they want without settling for a generic "In Progress" status.